vipulnaik/diet-exercise-health/profile-information/health-profile.md

 HbA1c measures the percentage of hemoglobin that is glycated.
-It reflects a weighted average of the frequency and extent of elevated blood glucose levels over the past 3 to 4 months (determed by the lifetime of the red blood cell).
+It reflects a weighted average of the frequency and extent of elevated blood glucose levels over the past 3 to 4 months (determined by the lifetime of the red blood cell).
 HbA1c levels of 6.5% and higher are considered indicative of diabetes.
 Levels of 5.7% to 6.4% are considered indicative of prediabetes, and levels of 5.6% are below are